therealtrex/AWS-GDIMacGyver/content/Lab1_awsaddon/setup_add_on.md

 - Under SQS Queue Name, select `SplunkWorkshopQueue` that we created earlier.
 - `Untick` the `Signature Validate All Events` option
 - Set the index as `aws-data`
-- Leave remainng defaults and click `Add`
+- Leave remaining defaults and click `Add`

 >[!IMPORTANT]
 >If you do not untick signature validation all events here then you will get issues and no data coming in later.